The Birth of Matthew

 Sadly, my blood pressure was quite high and I could feel my homebirth slipping away...

-Staying Calm and Focused with Hypnobirthing Techniques
+Staying Calm and Focused

-It's at this point that the 'old me' would have started to freak out.
+It's at this point that the old me would have started to freak out.

-The midwife left and I quickly ate lunch.
 I could feel my cramps ramping up in intensity, coming in waves like strong period pains.
 I sharply told my husband that we needed to go to hospital now.
-The car ride to the hospital was difficult as my sensations became stronger.
-I also started timing my contractions on the Freya app.
+I could feel things getting stronger but still wouldn't describe this as painful.
+It was more uncomfortable.
+The car ride to the hospital was difficult and I started timing my contractions on the Freya app.

-Sadly, my blood pressure was still high.
+Sadly, after monitoring, my blood pressure was still high.

 I was still very calm.
 My blood pressure was taken again on labour ward and it had come right back down to within a normal range.
 I couldn't believe it if I'm honest!
+It just goes to show the power of being able to stay calm and how it can physically impact your body.

 The consultant came into the room and the next thing he said took me by complete surprise...

 "I can see from your birth plans that you were planning a homebirth.
 As your blood pressure has come down, I'm happy for you to go back home" I was completely gob smacked.
 I asked for more time to think and he left the room.
 I knew from the sensations I was feeling that I wouldn't make it home in time.
 I used my B.R.A.I.N decision tool again and after chatting to my husband, I decided to ask the consultant if I could go downstairs to the birthing center "Yes, of course" was his response.
-After packing up my tealights and putting some clothes on, I made my way down to the birthing center, stopping on the way to breathe through my surges.
+After packing up my tealights and putting some clothes on, I made my way down to the birthing center, stopping on the way to close my eyes and breathe through my surges.

-When we got into the room I had a little cry - from pure relief and happiness.
-I stripped my clothes off and ran to the shower, my ultimate source of comfort at this stage of labour.
-I asked my husband to get the midwife to fill the birthing pool as I needed the relief of being submerged in water.
+I asked my husband to get the midwife to fill the birthing pool as I felt I needed the relief of being submerged in water.
 Whilst the midwife & my husband prepped the pool/room, I was standing up in the shower, head pushed against the wall with the water running down on my back.
 The pressure was extremely intense in my lower back and going up onto my tip toes helped.
 This was all pure instinct- my body led and I followed.

-I was starting to moan and become very vocal during my contractions and needed some more relief.
+I was starting to loudly moan and become very vocal during my contractions and knew I needed some more pain relief.
 I could feel that something had changed as they were now becoming very intense.
-I told the midwife that I needed gas & air.

 All of my contractions were still in my lower back and the pressure was very intense.
+I was still being very loud and vocal at this point, like deep low moaning.

 The only position I felt comfortable in was kneeling with my head hanging over the edge of the pool.
 I used the gas & air when I needed to and was really zoning out now, focusing deeply inwards.
 I was repeating mantras to myself in my head and using the self hypnosis techniques I had learned on my Hypnobirthing course: